Prae-Flott/tutorial/postgreSQL_grafana_Tut.md

 Follow the steps in:
 [Grafana Document](https://grafana.com/docs/grafana/latest/setup-grafana/installation/debian/)

-After install grafana, remember to open the port 3000, so that you can access to the Grafana server remotely:
+After installing Grafana, remember to open port 3000, so that you can access the Grafana server remotely:
 ```
 sudo ufw allow 3000/tcp
 ```

+Then open the Broser in another PC, run `http://<server-ip>:3000`, on same PC, it should be `http://localhost:3000`

 ## Grafana Tutorial